maartenzam/interactive-publication/src/pages/grammar-of-graphics-in-practice-tableau.md

 Source: Maarten Lambrechts, CC BY SA 4.0

-The finished Tableau Workbook for this tutorial is located at [public.tableau.com/app/profile/maartenzam/viz/GoGTableaudemo/Sheet1](https://public.tableau.com/app/profile/maartenzam/viz/GoGTableaudemo/Sheet1)
+The finished Tableau Workbook for this tutorial is located here [is located here](https://public.tableau.com/app/profile/maartenzam/viz/GoGTableaudemo/Sheet1)

 ## Extras